mahmoud25osama/CreatorPreneur-Academy-Landing/README.md

 ### Components

 All components are in `src/components/`.
 Each component accepts:

-- `data` - Content from Sanity CMS
+-   `data` - Content from `src/data/siteData.js`
 -   `isRTL` - RTL/LTR state

 ## 🌐 RTL/LTR Support

 The app automatically switches between RTL and LTR layouts:

 -   Click the language toggle button in the header
 -   All text, layouts, and animations adapt accordingly
 -   Arabic font family is applied in RTL mode

 ## 🌙 Dark Mode

 Dark mode is supported throughout the app:

 -   Click the moon/sun icon to toggle
 -   Respects system preferences by default
 -   All components have dark mode variants

 ## 📱 Responsive Design

 The landing page is fully responsive:

 -   **Mobile** (<640px): Single column layouts, mobile menu
 -   **Tablet** (640px-1024px): 2-column grids, adjusted spacing
 -   **Desktop** (>1024px): Full layouts with all features

 ## 🚢 Deployment